sowalks/BLE_Diss_Project_Docs/Proposal/Sections/Core Deliverables.md

 ## Extensions

+- Have devices receive the info about their found airtags.

 - Use more accurate distance approximations with i.e. learn about rayleigh and rician - i.e in [[COVID Talk]]

 - Store which tags are in constant location with X for time - detect stalkers? ( like sending on police thing mentioned)

 - Create a simulation for how these function
+ - add encryption/security for who gets what.